shiba517/MLSP1-SULFT/README.md

 Clicking on the youtube icon leads you to the youtube website on a new tab | yes | yes | yes The yellow cards on the 'How it works' section are not all positioned one on top of the other when not on a mobile device | yes | no | no

+### Bugs/fixes
+* To emphasise the context of the written content in the yellow cards in the 'How it works' section, I wanted to emphasise the word 'CHAMPIONS!!!' via the tag 'strong'.
+When I did this, the targeted word did not align with the rest of the content so I left the word in a simple 'p' tag. [image(readme-files/readme-images/bugs/rmss-strongtag-notworking-example.jpg)]

 ### Validation
 I put the index.html and style.css file through a validator on the [W3C website](https://validator.w3.org/) to detect any errors.
 Below are my results:
 * index.html